-Police swarm hotel where suspect in Phoenix killings may be
+Police: Suspect in 4 Phoenix-area slayings kills himself

-SCOTTSDALE, Ariz. – Police swarmed an extended stay hotel Monday in a Phoenix suburb where they said a suspect in a string of recent killings of professionals may be staying.
+SCOTTSDALE, Ariz. – A man suspected in four Phoenix-area slayings that happened over three days fatally shot himself Monday as police swarmed the hotel where he was staying, authorities said.

-Scottsdale police said in a statement that officers were trying to make contact with the suspect, who was not identified.
-The victims in the apparent killing spree include a well-known forensic psychiatrist and two paralegals.
+The man, who was not identified, was suspected in the deaths of a forensic psychiatrist, two paralegals and a counselor.

-The police action surrounding the hotel came after authorities identified a fourth professional found fatally shot in the three-day span of killings as a 72-year-old counselor and life coach, but authorities did not immediately link his death to the killings of the other three.
+The raid came after authorities identified the fourth victim, but investigators did not immediately link that death to the other three.

-Scottsdale police said Sunday that Marshall Levine was found shot inside an office building shortly after midnight Saturday.
-The Arizona Republic reported Levine worked as a hypnotherapist and life coach.
-He also provided marriage and divorce counseling.
+Marshall Levine, a 72-year-old marriage and divorce counselor and life coach, was found shot inside an office building shortly after midnight Saturday, police said.
+The Arizona Republic reported Levine also worked as a hypnotherapist.

-On Thursday, Dr. Steven Pitt, a prominent forensic psychiatrist who assisted in high-profile murder cases including the JonBenet Ramsey mystery in Colorado, and a notorious Phoenix serial killer investigation, was found dead near Scottsdale.
+On Thursday, Dr. Steven Pitt, a prominent forensic psychiatrist who assisted in high-profile murder cases, including the JonBenet Ramsey mystery in Colorado and a notorious Phoenix serial killer investigation, was found dead near Scottsdale.
 Witnesses reported hearing a loud argument and gunfire outside Pitt's office.

-Police said the killings Friday of paralegals Veleria Sharp, 48, and Laura Anderson, 49, were related to the Pitt shooting, but were still trying to determine exactly what linked the three victims.
+Police said the killings Friday of paralegals Veleria Sharp, 48, and Laura Anderson, 49, were related to Pitt's shooting, but they were still trying to determine exactly what linked the three victims.

 "We don't know the relationships or the connections," said Sgt.
 Ben Hoster.